kervo/podwebsite/README.md

-# POD Digital prin solutions
+# POD Digital Print Solutions
 This website is based on the following web template:

 ### JohnDoe